DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (3) Submission of an application for renewal constitutes the applicant’s certification of

-satisfying the requirements of this rule for 4 years after the date of applying for license
+documentation of satisfying the requirements of this rule for 4 years after the date of

 (4) The department may select and audit a sample of licensees who have renewed their

 license and request proof of compliance with subrule (2) of this rule.
-If audited, a
+If audited, the

 licensee shall provide documentation as specified in R 338.2443.